Being able to stay at home as we age is one of the most important things for most Australians.

 For information on the questions you should ask a Home Care Provider, click here.

 Step 5: Begin your services.

 Once you have a Home Care Agreement, a care plan and an individualised budget, your care and services can begin.

 Your package starts on the day your Home Care Agreement is signed, not from the day you receive care and services.
 You can continue to receive services under your Home Care Package for as long as you need it.
-As part of the Aged Care Reforms (February 2017), you may move your package to a new provider at any stage.
+You may move your package to a new provider at any stage.